daob/automtmm/doc/index.rst

 .. [rossum2009] Rossum, G. van, and F. L. Drake Jr. (ed.)
 (2009).
     *The Python Language Reference*.
 Hampton, NH: Python Software Foundation.

+.. [saris1991] Saris, W. E. and F. Andrews (1991).
+    "Evaluation of measurement instruments using a structural modeling approach".
+    In: *Measurement errors in surveys*, Biemer, P. P. et al. (eds.).
+    New York: Wiley.

 .. [saris2004] Saris, W. E., Satorra, A. and G. Coenders (2004).
     A new approach to evaluating the quality of measurement instruments: the split-ballot MTMM design.